DarkhanB04/DarkhanB04/README.md

 I'm learning React.Js, and my projects will be here, in github.
 If you want to see my projects, please go and watch, i left links for all.

-You can contact me via telegram: https://t.me/dacakeee [![Darkhan's GitHub stats](https://github-readme-stats.vercel.app/api?username=DarkhanB04)](https://github.com/darkhanb04/github-readme-stats)
+You can contact me via telegram: https://t.me/dacakeee I am beginner in development, so i don't have a lot of stars.
+[![Darkhan's GitHub stats](https://github-readme-stats.vercel.app/api?username=DarkhanB04)](https://github.com/darkhanb04/github-readme-stats)